dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 Our current plan is to leave these facade components untouched, since the split of types is a bit confusing, the naming is a bit inconsistent, and their purpose for years has been to provide backwards compatibility for Rx v3 era apps.
 We will introduce new components each with a clear purpose:

-* `System.Reactive.Integration.WindowsForms`
+* `System.Reactive.For.WindowsForms`
-* `System.Reactive.Integration.Wpf`
+* `System.Reactive.For.Wpf`
-* `System.Reactive.Integration.Uwp`
+* `System.Reactive.For.Uwp`
-* `System.Reactive.Integration.WindowsRuntime`
+* `System.Reactive.For.WindowsRuntime`

 We expect people to hate these names on first acquaintance.
-(Particularly the `Integration` bit.)
-If we're honest, we don't love them, but all other suggestions to date have either had problems (e.g. there are already packages with the suggested names) or aren't noticeably better.
+(Our initial proposal was to have `Integration` instead of `For`, and people definitely hated that.
+Anais Betts suggested this `For` name instead.
+We liked it more, as did most other people, but all options are at least slightly controversial.)
+All other suggestions to date have either had problems (e.g. there are already packages with the suggested names) or aren't noticeably better.